 At the foot of several trees, multicoloured ‘mushrooms’ sit made from stacked found glass.
 These are sometimes underlit during evening events.
 Related work includes ‘Blancmange by Day, Jelly by Night‘.

-Visiting the Studio and Sculpture Garden
+Visiting the Studio and Garden

 The garden is open to visitors for certain events or by arrangement at other times.
 As the studio cat considers the garden to be hers, we ask you not to bring dogs if possible.